samuelxu999/test/readme.txt

 New line for test

-Creating a new branch is quick. added in dev branch
+Creating a new branch is quick & simple. added in dev branch